 - Sec.
 1: All unit personnel who are certified Emergency Medical Technicians (EMT) must continue to ensure, as a condition of continued employment that their: - (a) EMT certification is maintained current and valid; and - (b) All State of Florida related certifications are maintained current and valid, including: - (1) CPR Certification - (2) EVOC Certification - (3) Florida Ambulance Driver's Standards - Sec.
-2: All unit personnel who are certified and licensed as State Licensed Paramedics shall be paid a five percent (5%) pay incentive above their base pay provided, as a condition of continued employment (except as provided in Article 34, Section 6, below), the employee's: - (a) Paramedic Certification and licensure by the State of Florida is maintained current and valid: and - (b) All State of Florida related certifications are maintained current and valid, including: - (1) CPR Certification - (2) EVOC Certification - (3) Florida Ambulance Driver's Standards - (c) Employees assigned as a Rescue Captain shall be paid an additional ten percent (10%) assignment pay incentive above their base pay.
-Employees temporarily assigned for a minimum of six (6) hours shall receive the ten percent (10%) assignment pay incentive above their base pay for each hour worked that shift.
+2: All unit personnel who are certified and licensed as State Licensed Paramedics shall be paid a five percent (5%) pay incentive above their base pay provided, as a condition of continued employment (except as provided in Article 34, Section 6, below), the employee's: - (a) Paramedic Certification and licensure by the State of Florida is maintained current and valid: and - (b) All State of Florida related certifications are maintained current and valid, including: - (1) CPR Certification - (2) EVOC Certification - (3) Florida Ambulance Driver's Standards - (c) Employees assigned as a Captain 105 shall be paid an additional ten percent (10%) assignment pay incentive above their base pay.
+Employees temporarily assigned for a minimum of six (6) hours shall receive the ten percent (10%) assignment pay incentive above their base pay for the remainder of that shift.

-- (d) Employees assigned as a Rescue Firefighter or Rescue Lieutenant shall be paid an additional 2.5% assignment pay incentive above their base pay beginning in the first full pay period in October 2019.
-This 2.5% assignment pay incentive will increase to 5% assignment pay beginning in the first full pay period in October 2020. - Sec.
+- (d) Employees assigned as a Rescue Firefighter or Rescue Lieutenant shall be paid an additional five percent (5%) assignment pay incentive above their base pay..
+Employees temporarily assigned for a minimum of six (6) hours shall receive the five percent (5%) assignment pay incentive above their base pay for the remainder of the shift. - Sec.
 3: The Chief of the Department or his designee may assign any unit member to Rescue for any time period based solely on the needs of the Department.
 Any Fire Department Apparatus may be dispatched on any emergency medical call based solely on the needs of the department. - Sec.
 4: On an annual basis or as otherwise agreed by the Department and the Union, the Department shall offer all State of Florida required re-certification courses, at no charge to the employee. - Sec.
 5: The Training Division will endeavor to schedule such re-certification courses (Sec.
 4 above) during duty hours whenever possible; individuals unable to attend these courses during duty hours due to vacations, exchanges of time or absenteeism will have to attend such courses on a non-duty, non-paid status. - Sec.
 6: All new hires shall be required to become EMT certified before completing probation and maintain such certification as a condition of continued employment.
 Additionally, new hires shall be required to attain a Paramedic certification within four (4) years of date of hire.
 Any Paramedic hired on or after October 1, 1988 who does not maintain his Paramedic certification must obtain and maintain an EMT certification.